Prostate Cancer Screening & Diagnosis

 Digital Rectal Exam (DRE)

 During a digital rectal exam (DRE), your physician inserts a gloved finger into the rectum to feel the prostate for any irregularities (both growths and enlargement).
-While it is not an entirely comfortable experience, it takes just a few seconds and helps saves lives.
+While the screenign can be uncomfortable, it takes just a few seconds and helps saves lives.

 Follow-Up Testing

 Early detection tools can look for signs of prostate cancer, but they can’t tell for sure if you have the condition.
 If your results show anything abnormal, your urologist may recommend a few quick and relatively painless follow-up tests.
-Common tests include transrectal ultrasound (TRUS), which uses soundwaves to create a clear picture of the prostate, as well as prostate biopsy, in which small samples of the prostate are removed and looked at under a microscope.
+Common tests include transrectal ultrasound, which uses sound waves to create a clear picture of the prostate, and prostate biopsy.